USM4/ft_transcendence/README.md

 **URL (Routing Layer)**
 > A URL is the address or path that someone visits to access a specific view.
 It’s like the address of a house.
 In Django, the URL is how the system knows which view to call when a request is made.
 > When you visit a website, you type a URL (like example.com/books/).
 That URL leads to a specific page (or view) on the website, which shows you the data you requested (like a list of books).

+_Steps for JWT authentification_
+-> Step 1: Sign-Up (Registration)
+A user sends their details (username, email, password) to /signup/.
+The SignUpView view validates and saves the user data.
+-> Step 2: Password Hashing
+In real applications, passwords should be hashed before saving.
+-> Step 3: Sign-In (Login)
+*The user sends their username and password to a sign-in URL.*
+*The backend verifies if the credentials are correct.*
+-> Step 4: Token Generation for Authentication
+>For session management, it's common to generate JWT (JSON Web Tokens) in DRF